observing/leverage/README.md

 # leverage

-Leverage is an abstraction on top of the fabilous `redis` client for Node.js.
-It makes it much easier to work with lua scripting in redis as well as provide some some missing features in redis through the power of lua scripting.
+Leverage is an abstraction on top of the fabulous `redis` client for Node.js.
+It makes it much easier to work with lua scripting in Redis as well as provide some some missing features in Redis through the power of lua scripting.

 ### Installation